Back to Blog

 Can I Learn Cybersecurity in 6 Months?

 With some independent study before the course starts, it is possible to learn cybersecurity through a six-month course.
 But you won’t learn everything there is to know in just half a year.
-Growing your cybersecurity career will always require you to keep learning and developing your skills.
+Growing your career will always require you to keep learning and developing your skills.
 Still, you can learn enough to qualify for an entry-level position in six months.

 Since you’re here…